 Frustration filled my body.
 I took a second and sat in the snow.
 Thirsty, I took a fistful and ate it.

 Facing the highway, I emphatically removed my skis.
 I secured my poles to one wrist and grabbed my two skis with my other hand.
 I realized my only hope of survival – or at least saving the embarrassment of having ski patrol come rescue me – was to make it to the highway.
 The only thing separating me from I-90 was a hill around 30 feet high, too steep to stand on and covered with snow and sticks.
-With my skis in one hand and my poles in the other, I dug my hands and boots into the side of the hill and I slowly made my decent towards the highway.
+With my skis on one arm and my poles on the other, I dug my hands and boots into the side of the hill and I slowly made my decent towards the highway.

 Winded and out of breath, I made my last reach, threw my ski equipment to the top of the hill and lunged to my finish line.
 I felt I made it.
 Then quickly realized I was on the side of a highway, not certain if I was in Idaho or Montana.
 I started to walk.
 My ski boots scraping against the cold highway gravel.
-Cars and semis raced by at 70 mph, blown away beer cans scattered across the shoulder.
+Cars and semis raced by at 70 mph, blown away beer cans and potato chip wrappers scattered across the shoulder.

-Too ashamed to stick my thumb out like a true hitchhiker, I simply walked down I-90, with my skis over my shoulder, hoping a motorist would stop.
+Too ashamed to stick my thumb out like a true hitchhiker, I simply walked down I-90, my skis over my shoulder, hoping a motorist would stop.

-The sun was approaching the mountain tops, I knew it would be dusk soon and I still wasn’t sure how far I was from the lodge.
+The sun was approaching the mountain tops, I knew it would be dusk soon and I still wasn’t sure how far I was from the ski lodge.
 That’s when two red lights lit up like an angel from heaven.
 But it wasn’t an angel, it was a car hitting their breaks and pulling off to the side of the road.
 The car then began to back up and I quickly raced to meet it.

 Three miles away from the lodge.
 Sitting in the back seat of the strangers car, I could only think of how did I manage to ski three miles off course?